-CO Statement Statement CO1 Define the meaning, nature and scope of Public administration and its significance.
+CO Statement CO1 Define the meaning, nature and scope of Public Administration and its significance.
 CO2 Explain the principle of organization and delegation of authority the participations of people in public administration.
-CO3 Identify the concept of personnel administration and its recruitment procedure, training and promotion.
-CO4 Describe the citizen administration and public accountability.
-CO 5 Discuss the role of public machinery established for public grievance i.e. lokpal and lokayuka.
+CO3 Identify the Personnel Administration and its recruitment procedure, training and promotion.
+CO4 Describe the Citizen Administration and Public Accountability.
+CO5 Discuss the role of public machinery established for public grievance i.e. Lokpal and Lokayuka.